 - Chesterfield Town Centre is ranked as the 125th largest centre in the country for comparison retail shopping with a market potential of £186m and a shopper population of 105,000.
-Tourism makes an important and growing contribution to the local economy, with Chesterfield attracting 3.5m visitors in 2015 with an economic impact of £164m, directly supporting over 1,650 jobs. - In 2016 there were 3,275 businesses based in Chesterfield.
-Over the five year period (2011-2016), the stock of businesses increased by 18%, behind the increase seen both regionally and nationally of 23%, but a relatively strong performance when compared to Chesterfield's low rate of employment growth. - Unemployment currently stands at around 1.8% and has fallen significantly since peaking at over 9% in the early 1990s.
-The differential with the national rate has gradually narrowed in recent years and actually fell below the national rate for the first time in September 2015.
-Since that time the local rate has either been at, or just below, the national rate. - The Indices of Deprivation (2015) ranks Chesterfield as the 85th most deprived district in the country (out of 327 districts) measured on a range of deprivation indicators.
+Tourism makes an important and growing contribution to the local economy, with Chesterfield attracting 3.5m visitors in 2016 with an economic impact of £164m, supporting over 2,050 jobs. - In 2017 there were 3,340 businesses based in Chesterfield.
+Over the five year period (2012-2017), the stock of businesses increased by 21%, behind the increase seen both regionally (23%) and nationally (25%), but a relatively strong performance when compared to Chesterfield's lower rate of employment growth. - Unemployment currently stands at 2.3% (March 2018) and has fallen significantly since peaking at over 9% in the mid-1990s.
+The local unemployment rate reached a low point of 1.6% at the end of 2015, but has climbed gradually since that time to currently stand at 2.3%.
+The differential with the national rate has narrowed in recent years, with the local rate now broadly aligned to the national rate. - The Indices of Deprivation (2015) ranks Chesterfield as the 85th most deprived district in the country (out of 327 districts) measured on a range of deprivation indicators.
 Chesterfield's relative position has worsened since 2010 when it was ranked 91st.
 Chesterfield has particular issues with the Health & Disability and Employment aspects of deprivation where it is ranked 25th and 43rd respectively on a national basis.

-Political Structure in 2016/17 - the Council's policies are determined by its Politicians and implemented by the Management Team.
+Political Structure in 2017/18 - the Council's policies are determined by its Politicians and implemented by the Management Team.
 Chesterfield has 19 wards and 48 councillors.
-Following the local election on 7 May 2015 the Labour Party remained in control and the political make-up of the Council became:
+Following the local election on 7 May 2015 the Labour Party remained in control.
+There was a By-election in 2017/18 which slightly altered the political structure as follows: